 Most paper shredders can also shred expired credit cards.
 Remember, ID thieves can recover information from the magnetic strip of expired cards and can use it to create cards that are accepted by ATM machines.
 Shredding the cards protects you from this danger.

 Also, you may want to shred CDs and DVDs instead of throwing them at the trash.
 In many cases, optical discs contain sensitive information about you or your loved ones.
 Many paper shredders for home use can completely destroy such discs, making the recovery of information impossible.

 What to Do If You Are a Victim of Identity Theft?

 The best way to check if you are a victim of ID theft is to request credit reports periodically.
 If you see unknown bank accounts or credit cards in the report, notify the banks immediately.
 Also, check the balance of your credit cards frequently.
 If you notice unauthorized charges on your credit cards, again, notify the bank.
 The bank will immediately freeze your accounts and block the cards, minimizing the damage.

-The next thing you should do is notify the police and provide them all the relevant details.
+The next thing you should do is notify the police and provide them with all the relevant details.
 Once an investigation begins, the police will look for suspicious activity and usually catch the thief when he tries to cash in on your hard-earned money.
-You are then in a good position to recover some, or all, of your loses.
+You are then in a good position to recover some, or all, of you, lose.

 And the ID thief will most likely go to prison; a punishment fit for his crime.